 - Put a towel on your pillowcase in the evening to avoid staining linens.

-If excessive bleeding, pain, swelling or infection occurs following periodontal surgery, please contact us immediately at our office (512) 454-6861.
+If excessive bleeding, pain, swelling or infection occurs following periodontal surgery, please contact us immediately at our office Austin Office Phone Number 512-454-6861.
 In case of an emergency after hours (outside of normal business hours), please refer to the phone number listed in your post-operative paperwork.

 The dressing (which acts as a bandage) is used to protect the surgical site and help reduce discomfort.
 This dressing may chip off and fall out, even as early as the first day.
 Most of the dressing will be out by the first post-operative visit.

 Until comfortable, avoid chewing on the side where surgery was completed.
 Avoid hot foods and liquids for approximately 1 hour following the surgery so as not to soften the dressing.
 A soft diet is recommended.
 Foods such as Jello, pudding, yogurt, cottage cheese, oatmeal, soup, eggs, pasta, baked fish, soft-cooked vegetables, mashed potatoes, mashed sweet potatoes, casseroles, and fruits are more easily eaten.
 Remember, adequate nutrition is essential for feeling better as well as for healing.

 It is important to maintain a high level of oral hygiene after periodontal surgery the day following surgery.
-Normal brushing and flossing procedures should be followed throughout the mouth except in the area were the surgery was performed.
+Normal brushing and flossing procedures should be followed throughout the mouth except in the area where the surgery was performed.
 This reduces the accumulation of bacteria (plaque), reduces the chances of infection, and minimizes unpleasant mouth odor.

 Do not disturb the surgical site.
 You may resume normal brushing/flossing in other areas the following day.